tomasmcguinness/dotnet-passbook/README.md

 ## Installing

-dotnet-passbook is also available to download from NuGet (but this is the .Net Framework version as I haven't published a new one yet).
+dotnet-passbook is also available to download from NuGet

 	Install-Package dotnet-passbook